davidcallen/parkrunpointsleague/README.md

 Pulls data from ParkRun website.

 This website is no longer hosted on www.parkrunpointsleage.org due to concerns over GDPR.
+Its primary purpose now is to act as a "showcase" and Lab environment for my DevOps and AWS practices.

 See ./doc/readme.txt for instructions on building from source code.